 E-2 Treaty Investors and Employees

-Certain countries have a treaty with the United States which creates qualification for this temporary nonimmigrant visa for investors, managers, executives, and essential skills employees of a U.S. investment enterprise that shares their nationality.
+Often utilized as an entrepreneur visa, certain countries have a treaty with the United States which creates qualification for this temporary nonimmigrant visa for investors, managers, executives, and essential skills employees of a U.S. investment enterprise that shares their nationality.

 Requirements